 adding adb path to mac bash profile

-8. In case you moved ‘platform-tools’ to the Home directory, you can use the following command after replacing the username with yours.
+8. If you moved ‘platform-tools’ to the Home directory, you can use the following command after replacing the username with yours.

 echo 'export PATH=$PATH:~/Users/rakeshshukla/platform-tools/' >> ~/.bash_profile

-9. Now that the ADB PATH variable has been added to your bash profile, you need to reload it using the following command.
+9. Now that the ADB PATH variable has been added to your bash profile, reload it using the following command.
 Alternatively, you can close the Terminal window and re-launch it.

 source ~/.bash_profile